PrinceVirmani/AI-Code-Reviewer/README.md

 3. Ensure your frontend is using the correct API URL (using environment variables)
 4. Check the Vercel deployment logs for any errors

+If you encounter a runtime error:

+1. Make sure the runtime version in `vercel.json` is valid (e.g., `nodejs@18.x`)
+2. Check that your Node.js version is compatible with your code
+3. Verify that all dependencies are correctly installed

 ## Environment Variables

 ### Backend